justinbt1/justinbt1/README.md

 [![](https://img.shields.io/badge/Kaggle-20BEFF?style=flat-square&logo=kaggle&logoColor=white)](https://www.kaggle.com/justinbt)

 #### 🏢 Work
-Currently I lead the Machine Learning team at the [Wellcome Trust](https://wellcome.org/), where we develop machine learning models and metrics to support Wellcome fund new discoveries in life, health, and wellbeing.
+Currently I lead the Machine Learning team at the [Wellcome Trust](https://wellcome.org/), where we develop machine learning models and metrics to support Wellcome's mission to fund new discoveries in life, health, and wellbeing.
 We also support the [Wellcome Collection](https://wellcomecollection.org/), a museum that explores the connections between medicine, life and art.

 I also do pro bono data science consulting, mostly working to help third sector organisations tackle their challenges using data with [DataKind UK](https://datakind.org.uk/).